gl-inet/docs3.x/docs/setup/gl-mv1000w/wireless.md

 Click `Modify` to change the settings of the wireless network.

+Click `Channel Optimization` will automatically select the most suitable channel according to the current environment.

 ## 2. Dongle

 Starting from firmware version 3.100, users could add Wi-Fi to GL-MV1000W by plug a Wi-Fi dongle.